-FERPA Guidelines for Faculty/Staff
+FERPA Guidelines for Distance Education Courses

-Guidelines for Faculty and Staff Related to FERPA:
+General Guidelines for Faculty and Staff Related to FERPA:

 - DO NOT display or post student grades or scores publicly in association with names, Social Security numbers, SRJC Student IDs, or other personal identifiers.